 The modem active low reset input $\overline{\text{RST}}$ is recommended to be driven from an MCU GPIO pin.
-In the interest of lowest power, there is no pull-up resistor on input $\overline{\text{RST}}$ .
+In the interest of lowest power, there is no external pull-up resistor on input $\overline{\text{RST}}$.
 An MCU GPIO programmed as an output typically also has a software controlled pull-up resistor.
-However, it would normally not be used because the modem can be held in hardware reset by the MCU for extended periods of time, and having no resistor makes for lowest power applications.
+However, it would normally not be used because the modem can be held in hardware reset by the MCU for extended periods of time.
+The transceiver $\overline{\text{IRQ}}$ pullup can also be disabled, and having no resistor makes for lowest power applications.

-From a power-on or "cold start" condition, the MCU GPIO normally initiates as a high-impedance input with the internal pull-up disabled.
-As a result, the modem reset input will be floating and the modem will not be held in reset.
+From a power-on or "cold start" condition, the MCU GPIO normally initiates as a high-impedance input with its internal pull-up disabled and the \overline{IRQ} pullup is enabled which holds the modem reset input high.
 As part of the MCU initialization, GPIO must be programmed as an output and then driven low to reset the modem.
-The RST input is asynchronous and needs to be held low for only a short period.
+The \overline{RST} input is asynchronous and needs to be held low for only a short period.

 In the reset condition, the modem is totally powered down and no clocks are available.
 After $\overline{\text{RST}}$ is released, the modem will power up, initialize, and go to its idle condition within 10 - 25 milliseconds, and in turn, this causes an ATTN interrupt request and allows CLKO to start toggling at 32.768+ kHz (both of which are default conditions).
-The ATTN hardware interrupt request is normally caused by asserting modem signal $\overline{\text{ATTN}}$ , however, coming out of reset the ATTN status bit is set and the ATTN interrupt request mask is set.
+The ATTN hardware interrupt request is normally caused by asserting modem signal $\overline{\text{ATTN}}$, however, coming out of reset the ATTN status bit is set and the ATTN interrupt request mask is set.

 Once the interrupt request is seen by the MCU, the MCU can assume the modem is alive and ready for programming via the SPI bus.
-Modem reset operation and control is detailed in Chapter 9, "Miscellaneous Functions.
+Modem reset operation and control is detailed in Chapter 9, "Miscellaneous Functions".

-3.5 MC13201 Interface to MCU
+3.5 MC13202 Interface to MCU